 The Agile concept originated from “The Agile Manifesto,” a 68-word credo created by 17 software engineers (called the “Snowbird 17”) in 2001.
 The authors behind the manifesto were frustrated by the software development industry, particularly its long lead times between releases, excessive documentation, and failure to consider the customer’s needs.
 Their publication made shockwaves through the industry, resulting in many developers abandoning the old development practices (known as “Waterfall”) and adopting this new system.

-The simplest definition of Agile is: “a project management approach that enables software developers (and other professionals) to respond to customer feedback and release new iterations more quickly.”
+The simplest definition of Agile is: “A project management approach that enables software developers (and other professionals) to respond to customer feedback and release new iterations more quickly.”
 The Agile process breaks down a project into small, manageable increments led by a collaborative and self-organizing team.

 The best way to understand Agile is to look at the values and principles outlined by those original developers.

-The agile values
+The Agile values

 People over processes and tools